aws/aws-cdk/packages/aws-cdk/lib/init-templates/sample-app/java/README.template.md

-Welcome to your CDK Java project!
+# Welcome to your CDK Java project!

-It is a Maven-based project, so you can open this directory with any Maven-compatible Java IDE, and you should be able to build and run tests from your IDE.

-You should explore the contents of this template.
+You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`%name.PascalCased%Stack`).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-This example relies on maven to do that.
+It is a [Maven](https://maven.apache.org/) based project, so you can open this project with any Maven compatible Java IDE to build and run tests.

 # Useful commands